mararap/minishell/docs/03-path.md

-Yes.
-In your `minishell.zip`, searching and launching the right executable is done by a small chain of execution functions.
+Searching and launching the right executable is done by a small chain of execution functions.

 ## The actual call flow